 Bachelor Degree in Biochemistry by the Universitat Autonoma of Barcelona.

 PhD in Biochemistry and Molecular Biology under the supervision of Dr. Francesco Blasi (IFOM Institute, Milan, Italy) and Dr. Riaz Farookhi (McGill University, Montreal, Canada).

-FEBS-Postdoctoral Fellow in the group of Dr. Ernest Arenas (MBB Department, Karolinska Institutet).
+FEBS postdoctoral fellow in the group of Dr. Ernest Arenas (MBB Department, Karolinska Institutet).

 Our multidisciplinary team together with our collaborators has a solid background in neurobiology, psychiatric disorders, human embryonic stem cells and patient-derived stem cells (iPSC), and cell replacement therapies for neuroregeneration.

 Bipolar Disorder is characterized by recurrent episodes of depression and mania that causes unusual shifts in mood and results in damaged social relationships and poor job performance.
-Unfortunately, suicide is a leading cause of death in patients with bipolar disorder.
-Our group is developing a translational project merging clinical and basic research and disease modelling by patient-derived iPSCs to identify novel biomarkers to predict the success of pharmacological treatments for bipolar disorder.
+Unfortunately, suicide is a leading cause of death in patient with bipolar disorder.
+Our group is developing a translational project merging clinical and basic research and disease modeling by patient-derived iPSCs to identify novel biomarkers to predict the success of pharmacological treatments for bipolar disorder.
 The molecular mechanism related to lithium response is one of our main focuses.

 Karol Kaiser (PhD student)

 Vincent Millischer (PhD student)